A measure of authorship by publications: Conclusion

 \section{Conclusion}

-In this paper, we note that $h$-index may yield counter-intuitive and unfair rankings among researchers.
-And so, we provide a new method of ranking authors for a given dataset of publications.
-We focus on all methods of ranking that involve three basic properties: anonymity, monotonicity and efficiency.
-We find that the {\it only} method that satisfies these properties is the intuitive $e$-index.
+In this paper, we note that the popular measures of academic authorship like $h$-index and $g$-index may yield counter-intuitive and unfair comparisons among researchers.
+We {propose an alternative method of measuring authorship from a given dataset of publications by investigating all possible ways of accomplishing this task that} satisfy two basic properties of identity independence and performance invariance.
+We find that the {\it unique} method that satisfies these properties is the intuitive $E$-index.

-Our paper identifies several questions that the academic community should arrive at a consensus, both for the sake of objectivity, as well as adoption of fair authorship practices in academia.
-Two such questions would be (i) the issue of accommodating publicly available order of author contributions in evaluating academic credit, and (ii) ranking authors after combining academic accomplishment in different dimensions, like teaching, proposal application, publication etc. We leave such questions for future research.